 This will make the wheel more stable and less likely to squish with the cardboard roll at the center.

-Now you need to go back and do these steps two more times so that you have 3 wheels total.
+That completes the first front wheel.
+Now you need to go back and do these steps two more times to make the back wheels.

-Many of the accessories I added to my diaper tricycle came from my list of Baby Products New Moms will Actually Use.
+Many of the practical gifts I added to my diaper tricycle came from my list of Baby Products New Moms will Actually Use.

 Here are the items I used for the rest of the making of my diaper tricycle:

 - 2 receiving blankets or Swaddlers (I used Ziggy Baby Swaddle Blankets because my babies always liked those better than blankets alone.
 This brand also had a wide selection of gender-neutral patterns which I was looking for.)